The Greatest Hits Of 'The Platinum Age Of Television'

 GROSS: ...Your mother couldn't find out about it.

 BIANCULLI: Yeah.
-I'm upset talking about it now, and I didn't realize it would be.
+I'm upset talking about it now, and I didn't realize I would be.
 Yeah.

 GROSS: So getting back to watching, like, shows about families when your family was different, when your mother was sick and then your mother died, did you relate to the families?
 Did you wish you had those families?